EyeSurf Reviews & Service Offerings

 |$39.95||Shipping: $ Other: $||No||

 That is a copious difference of nearly $10.00 which Eyesurf has to contend with.
-Furthermore TekSavvy offers a 400 GB capped plan which has download speeds of up to 6 mbps and upload speeds of up to 1 mbps for only $32.99!
-In both cases Eyesurf turns out to be a very expensive investment.
+Furthermore, TekSavvy offers a 400 GB capped plan which has download speeds of up to 6 Mbps and uploads speeds of up to 1 Mbps for only $32.99!
+In both cases, Eyesurf turns out to be a very expensive investment.
 It seems to us that the unlimited bandwidth is not being offered as a means of trying to create ease, but a means to increase their price tag.

 |Web Email Access:|

 |Feature 24x7 Support:|

 |August 18, 2016|

 Good affordable unlimited DSL serviceI ordered the Eyesurf 25/10 DSL service bundled with digital phone in August of 2016 after shopping around following big price hikes on my cable internet service.
 I was under no illusion about the amount of work I would have to do to make this work in my own home but am quite familiar with setting up modems, routers and VOIP services.

 Part of the deal is that you have to either rent or buy their modem/router/ATA device which is very reasonably priced at $99 compared to the competition.
 The advantage is that they put in all the settings so it works out of the box.
 The minus is that you can't supply your own modem / ATA if you happen to have one lying around.